A30 Designated Funds

 We’re using part of the Designated Funds to support projects close to the A30 in Cornwall

-We’ve recently completed some work to create three green ribs at the following locations:
+Last year created three green ribs at the following locations:

 - Ladock to Gwills

 - Benny Mill to Boswiddle

 Based on the success of these three pilot green ribs, we hope to deliver a further three green ribs depending on funding.

 This project aimed to conserve and enhance the condition of a group of barrows along the A30 ridgeline, west of Hendra Wood.
 As part of this project, we worked with Cornwall Wildlife Trust on some improvements at Allet Barrows.
 This included:

 - removing a wall between two ancient barrows

 - tree planting to boost existing vegetation and create a soft landscape corridor

 - clearing vegetation to allow views to be gained from the barrows